Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- literal_type (string): bool, int, double, string;
+- literal_type (instruction): bool, int, double, string;
 - literals (VariableModule vector): bool, int, double, string;
-- [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## random_int